PerfectMach1ne/PerfectMach1ne/README.md

 C# | 0.1 months | Coded a 'Hello World' | Interested in learning it in the future.
 Assembly | n/a | Nothing | Very not experienced but very interested; VERY willing to learn about anything backend related.

 [^1]: I lied.
-I made a very cool (for 2000s standards) page in pure HTML and some CSS to impress teacher and all my classmates in elementary school once.
+I made a very cool (for 2000s standards) page in pure HTML and some CSS to impress the teacher and all my classmates in elementary school once.